-Despite agriculture generating a far smaller share of jobs than it did historically, it is still the number one industry for creating summer jobs in Oregon.
-Agriculture added an estimated 21,177 jobs from winter to summer (January-March versus July-September) in 2020.
+Despite agriculture generating a far smaller share of jobs than it did historically, it is usually the number one industry for creating summer jobs in Oregon.
+Agriculture added an estimated 17,233 jobs from winter to summer (January-March versus July-September) in 2020.
 Agriculture provided about 57,200 jobs in the winter and 74,400 in summer 2020; this was an employment increase of nearly one-third from winter to summer.
 Farmworkers and laborers for crops, nurseries, and greenhouses is by far the most-common occupation in agriculture.
-Oregon generates an estimated 4,200 total openings each year for new farmworkers.
-The number of total openings in a year includes those due to occupational turnover and replacement (retirement) as well as growth of the industry.
+Oregon generates about 3,200 total openings each year for this occupation.
+The number of total openings in a year includes those due to occupational turnover and replacement (including retirements) as well as growth of the industry.
 Being a farmworker requires physical strength and mobility but doesn’t require extensive education or training.
-Accordingly, the occupation has few barriers to entry and usually pays a fairly low wage of about $13.25 per hour on average.
+Accordingly, the occupation has few barriers to entry and paid a typical wage of $14.01 per hour in 2021.

 Almost all industries in Oregon added jobs over the past few summers before the pandemic recession, and they added many jobs during the summer of 2021.
-But Oregon’s economy overall was growing from 2011 until March 2020, which makes it harder to distinguish temporary jobs that last for just the summer from the growth in permanent jobs which can also occur during the summer.
-Fortunately, the Oregon Employment Department and the federal Bureau of Labor Statistics calculate factors to measure how much employment usually varies from month to month in many nonfarm industries based on several years of data.
+But Oregon’s economy overall was growing during these years, which makes it harder to distinguish temporary jobs that last for just the summer from the growth in permanent jobs which can also occur during the summer.
+Fortunately, the Oregon Employment Department and the Federal Bureau of Labor Statistics calculate factors to measure how much employment usually varies from month to month in many nonfarm industries based on several years of data.
 These seasonal factors tell us how much we should expect employment to change each month, which we can then compare with how much employment actually changed.

 Accommodation and Food Services

 The nonfarm industry with the largest gain from winter to summer is usually accommodation and food services, which is part of the broader leisure and hospitality industry.
-The seasonal factor for this industry suggests that it should add nearly 12,700 jobs in the summer, and for the four years (2016 to 2019) prior to the pandemic recession the industry added an average of about 14,700 jobs each summer – so it was performing just a little better than expected.
+The seasonal factor for this industry suggests that it should add nearly 12,700 jobs in the summer, and for the five years (2015 to 2019) prior to the pandemic recession the industry added an average of about 15,000 jobs each summer – so it was performing better than expected.

-The most common occupations in the industry are fast food and counter workers, waiters and waitresses, food preparation and serving workers, cooks, supervisors, bartenders, counter attendants, and maids and housekeeping cleaners.
-Although jobs are usually plentiful (there are about 6,900 total openings per year for new fast food and counter workers alone.
+Common occupations in the industry are fast food and counter workers, waiters and waitresses, food preparation and serving workers, cooks, supervisors, bartenders, and maids and housekeeping cleaners.
+Industry jobs are usually plentiful.
+There are about 14,600 total openings per year for new fast food and counter workers alone.
 In 2020, it was the single most common occupation in Oregon.
 Wages are usually fairly low, $13.11 per hour in 2021 was the typical wage for fast food and counter workers.
 Many of these occupations don’t require extensive education and often just on-the-job training so they are available to many job seekers.

-The employment outlook for accommodation and food services for the summer of 2021 seems to be very good.
-The industry was the hardest hit of all by COVID-19 restrictions and shed 88,600 jobs in April 2020, a drop of 54%.
-But restrictions are lifting and there are numerous reports of restaurant managers and lodging managers now stating that they are unable to find enough workers to fill all of their positions.
+The employment outlook for job seekers in accommodation and food services for the summer of 2022 seems to be very good.
+The industry was the hardest hit of all by COVID-19 restrictions and shed nearly 87,000 jobs in April 2020, a drop of almost 50%.
+Now there are help-wanted signs in numerous business windows and restaurant and lodging managers now are unable to find enough workers to fill all of their positions.

 Construction has had the second-largest gain in summer employment in recent years.
-Its seasonal factor suggests that it should add about 8,000 jobs each summer, but it has been handily beating this by adding about 10,900 jobs from winter to summer.
-Part of this exceptional seasonal gain is due to the addition of permanent jobs that happen in the summer; the construction industry added about 4,200 total jobs on an annual average (permanent) basis in 2019.
+Its seasonal factor suggests that it should add about 7,300 jobs each summer, but it has been handily beating this by adding about 10,600 jobs from winter to summer.
+Part of this exceptional seasonal gain is due to the addition of permanent jobs that happen in the summer; the construction industry added about 2,800 total jobs on an annual average basis in 2021.

 Common occupations in construction are carpenters, laborers, electricians, plumbers and pipefitters, supervisors, office clerks, and painters.
-The industry is expected to need about 2,700 new carpenters and 2,300 new laborers each year in the long run, but construction occupations often require some training beyond high school.
+The industry is expected to need about 2,200 new carpenters and 2,100 new laborers each year in the long run.
+Construction occupations often require some training beyond high school.
 Wages are higher for most occupations compared with the leisure and hospitality industry.
-The average wage for carpenters is around $25 per hour.
+The typical wage for carpenters was $26.12 per hour in 2021.

-The construction industry lost 9,300 jobs in April 2020 due mainly to COVID-19 restrictions.
-Despite those initial losses, the construction lost only 1,700 jobs on an annual average basis in 2020, and by 2021 construction employment was up 1,500 jobs on an annual basis over its pre-pandemic level and at an all-time high.
+The construction industry lost 8,200 jobs in April 2020, due mainly to COVID-19 restrictions.
+Despite those initial losses, construction lost only 1,300 jobs on an annual average basis in 2020, and by 2021 construction employment was up 1,500 jobs on an annual basis over its pre-pandemic level and at an all-time high.
 And the industry’s growth has continued.
-Construction employment was up 5,500 jobs in March 2021 compared with one year earlier.
+Construction employment was up 5,500 jobs in March 2022 compared with one year earlier.

 Administrative and Waste Services

 Because temporary help workers can be working in any other industry it is difficult to determine what occupations are needed by these businesses.
 For the rest of the administrative and waste services sector, landscapers and groundskeepers and security guards are common occupations.
-Oregon will need about 2,400 new landscapers and groundskeepers each year over the long run, and they earn about $16.50 per hour on average.
-There should be about 1,300 total openings each year for new security guards.
-The average wage for this occupation is about $14.50 per hour.
+Oregon will need about 2,500 new landscapers and groundskeepers each year over the long run, and they typically earned $17.50 per hour in 2021.
+There should be about 1,400 total openings each year for new security guards.
+The typical wage for this occupation was $15.48 per hour in 2021.

-The administrative and waste services industry shed 13,000 jobs in April 2020, about 13% of its total.
-Because of the variety of businesses and occupations in this industry it is difficult to make any estimate about its future for the summer.
+The administrative and waste services industry shed 12,300 jobs in April 2020, about 12% of its total.
+Because of the variety of businesses and occupations in this industry it is difficult to make a confident estimate about its future for this summer.
 Much more office work is being done remotely and some of the occupations lend themselves fairly well to social distancing.
-It may be easier to get jobs through temporary employment agencies if the overall economy continues to recover, but agencies may also have recruiting challenges.
+The industry added 2,800 jobs from March 2021 through March 2022 so it certainly has the potential for robust growth over the summer.

 The final nonfarm industry well known for summer jobs is retail trade.
 This sector had been adding an average of 6,200 summer jobs in the years before the pandemic recession.
-The seasonal factor for retail trade yields an expected addition of about 5,200 jobs per summer, so retail trade also had been exceeding expectations slightly, but the industry’s fortunes seemed to change in 2019.
+The seasonal factor for retail trade yields an expected addition of about 4,600 jobs per summer, so retail trade employment also had been exceeding expectations.
+But the industry’s fortunes seemed to change in 2019.
 Retail trade employment fell by 1,300 jobs on an annual average basis from 2018 to 2019.
 Many brick and mortar retail operations have been hit hard by online vendors such as Amazon.
-When the pandemic hit, the industry shed nearly 29,000 jobs in one month.
+When the pandemic hit, the industry shed nearly 28,500 jobs in one month.
 But, as with stories about the author Mark Twain, reports of the industry’s death were greatly exaggerated.
 Retail employment rebounded strongly after the pandemic recession.
 Employment in retail has been setting or equaling monthly highs since December 2021.

 The top two occupations in this industry are, unsurprisingly, retail salesperson and cashier.
-We expect about 8,800 total openings (including replacement openings for retirees) per year for new retail salespeople in the long run, making it the top occupation overall for number of openings.
-Typical pay is around $14 per hour.
-There should be nearly 8,200 total openings for new cashiers each year; it is the number three occupation in Oregon for number of total openings each year.
-Cashiers make around $13 per hour on average in Oregon.
+We expect about 7,900 total openings per year for new retail salespeople from 2020 to 2030.
+It is the second most common occupation in Oregon.
+Typical pay was $15.11 per hour in 2021.
+There should be nearly 6,700 total openings for new cashiers each year; it is the number three occupation in Oregon for number of total openings each year.
+A typical wage for cashiers was $13.67 per hour in Oregon.